 Use your email service provider to schedule the newsletter for delivery.
 While you can send your newsletter at any time, WordStream suggests the best time is in the middle of the day in the middle of the week.
 Consider sending your newsletters on Tuesday, Wednesday, or Thursday between 1 p.m. and 3 p.m.

-This window works because more people tend to be at work in the middle of the week rather than at the beginning or end.
+This window works because more people are at work in the middle of the week rather than at the beginning or end.
 This time is also a lull period after lunch but before the end of the day when people are likely to be at their computers or desks.

 Newsletter creation doesn’t stop when you hit the send button.
 If you want to know if your team is reading and engaging with your newsletter, track the metrics.
 Most email service providers and programs offer built-in analytics features that can help you measure things like: